Logo

 close

-West Africa Trade Hub / News / Crypto Ads: Where to Run Them And How to Reach The Right Audience
+West Africa Trade Hub / News / Crypto Ads: Where to Run Them and How to Reach the Right Audience

 / Feb 21, 2026 at 15:28

-Crypto Ads: Where to Run Them And How to Reach The Right Audience
+Crypto Ads: Where to Run Them and How to Reach the Right Audience

 Author

-Crypto Ads: Where to Run Them And How to Reach The Right Audience
+Crypto Ads: Where to Run Them and How to Reach the Right Audience

 Bitcoin: The First Major Cryptocurrency

-By 2010, the price touched $0.09.
-Since then, Bitcoin has swung sharply, printing new highs and deep pullbacks.
-Today, the value stands at $19,085.50, well below the all-time peak of $64,995 reached on November 10, 2021.
+By 2010, the price reached about $0.09.
+Since then, Bitcoin has experienced sharp swings, including rapid rallies and deep pullbacks.
+Today, the value is stated as $19,085.50, which remains well below the all-time peak of $64,995 reached on November 10, 2021.

 Where Cryptocurrencies Are Headed